I’m a proud, middle-aged Okie who grew up with a solid foundation of science and politics. Recombinant DNA was dinnertime conversation at our house.

 I got my college degree at O.S.U. in Mass Communications in 1980.
 Dad wanted me to pursue science like my siblings, but I had to be the rebellious one. 🙂

 The Mary Tyler Moore Show had a huge influence on my career choices.
+This was my favorite show all through high school.

 I ended up not covering politics much.
 Mostly I did science, medical, and social issue stories.
 That was all fine with me as I loved those topics too.